SiFli SDK RF Test Guide

 2.1 Topology

-The relationship between the DUT, the comprehensive tester, and the PC control side:
+The relationship between the DUT, the tester, and the PC control host:

 ../_images/bt_signaling_test.png